apache/bifromq/README.md

 Replace `<YOUR_GROUP_ID>`, `<YOUR_ARTIFACT_ID>`, `<YOUR_PROJECT_VERSION>`, `<YOUR_PLUGIN_CLASS_NAME>`,
 and `< YOUR_PLUGIN_CONTEXT_CLASS_NAME>` with your specific details.
-This command generates a ready-to-build multi-module project structured for BifroMQ plugin development.
+This command generates a ready-to-build multi-module project structured for Apache BifroMQ plugin development.

 Important Note: The archetype version should be 3.2.0 or higher as the archetype is compatible starting from version 3.2.0.
 Ensure that <BIFROMQ_VERSION> is set accordingly.